-So, in my opinion, Wid Bastian is a piece of shit, and so is Cameron Davis and their cohorts.
+So, in my opinion, Wid Bastian is a piece of shit, and so are his cohorts.
 Avoid them, and tell your friends to avoid them.

 He offers to give you something you want – USA Today, networking, interaction with other authors who sell tons of books, better exposure – but you can do that without him (as we did), and without losing a lot of money to a thief.

 Hey, Google any marketer you think about using.
 Ask friends.
 99% of the time that will tell you what you need to know.
 K-Boards had a TON of warnings about Wid Bastian, by reputable authors who asked questions no one could answer.

 Usually, the thief wins because they take advantage of people’s good natures and the embarrassment and shame that comes from being ripped off.

 Ha!
 Not in this case!
 I have no shame.
 And I have author friends who I will protect from you.

 Wid, you ripped me off.
 I’ll do my best to make sure you don’t rip off anyone else.

 I’ll get satisfaction on my terms.